Ads & Google Accounts managed with Family Link

 When your child is signed out of their account, or when they visit non-Google sites or services, they might see:

 - Ads served by non-Google ad providers, including personalized ads, that are similar to ads you see.

 You might consider some of these ads to be mature for your child or irrelevant to them.

 Advertisers can't target ads to Google Accounts for children under 13 managed with Family Link, or serve personalized ads to these accounts, using Google's advertising services.

 Google doesn’t share personal information about your children with advertisers, even if your child clicks on one of their ads.

 Note: These policies only apply to ads served by Google, and not to ads served by other ad providers.

 Report ads that aren't family-friendly

-When your child is using Google Services while signed in to their Google Account, we try to filter out inappropriate ads.
-Our filter isn't 100% perfect, and your child might see ads you don't want them to see.
+When your child is using Google Services while signed in to their Google Account managed with Family Link, we try to filter out inappropriate ads.
+Our filter isn't 100% perfect, and might not work in all cases.
 If your child sees an inappropriate ad, report the ad and we'll review it.